-14.3.2 During the year, a total impairment loss of AED 1,168 million (2017: AED 462 million) was recognized on three under construction Shopping Malls, referred to as CGU1, CGU2 and CGU3, as the carrying amount of each individual asset exceeded its recoverable amount.
-The primary reasons are the challenging economic environment resulting in changes in the forecasted net operating income, forecasted occupancy levels and deferrals of opening dates than earlier estimated.
+14.3.2 During the current year, a total impairment loss of AED 1,084 million (2018: AED 1,168 million) was recognized on shopping malls classified as properties under construction, as the carrying amount of each individual asset exceeded its recoverable amount (note 16.5).
+The primary reasons include challenging economic environment resulting in changes in the forecasted net operating income, forecasted occupancy levels, updates in the discount rate and deferrals of opening dates than earlier estimated.